 |An est 1890s postcard from Hanscom Park.|

 Hanscom Park offered 50 acres for the Expo.
 One of the city’s oldest parks, it was donated in 1872 by A.J.
 Hanscom and James Megeath.
 In 1889, H.W.S.
 Cleveland was hired to landscape the park.
 Eventually, it had two lakes, a small waterfall, flower beds, fountains and a forest.
 There were also more than two miles of roads installed.
 West of the public park, more than 200 additional acres were secured for the Expo.
 The site was only two miles from the downtown post office, and had paved streets leading to it from all directions.
 Here is a history of the park from the Omaha Public Library.

 |An est. 1890s postcard from Miller Park.|

 Miller Park sits on 80 acres that are four miles from the original downtown post office.
 Two street car lines ran nearly to the park along North 24th and North 30th.
 There was reportedly no natural water available for the lakes wanted at the Expo, but a large water main ran nearby from the Florence Water Works.
 Leases were obtained for an additional 400 acres of property to the north of the park, where today’s beautiful Minne Lusa neighborhood sits.
 There were also plans to use the then-defunct Fort Omaha.

 |A rare evening image of the Trans-Mississippi Exposition at what became Kountze Park.|

 We know the Kountze Place site was eventually selected.
-However, historical documents don’t exactly say why it was chosen, or why it wasn’t listed among early candidates.
+Turns out, Historical documents say why it was chosen, and why it wasn’t listed among early candidates.
 A blogger called Omababe wrote a tremendously readable history of the Expo that I recommend.